-Jenkins, who has 27 years of coaching experience, will lead the Hornet novice squad again this year while assisting with the varsity squad and all aspects of recruiting.
+Jenkins, who has 33 years of coaching experience, oversees the novice squad while assisting with the varsity squad and all aspects of recruiting.
 That includes overseeing the team’s on-campus recruiting.
-In addition, Jenkins is the team videographer and handles the squad’s social media efforts.
+In addition, Jenkins is the team’s videographer.

 In 2011-12, Jenkins worked with both the varsity and novice squads.
 He helped coach the team’s varsity eight, second varsity eight, novice eight and varsity four to medals at the WIRA Championships for the second time in school history.
 In addition, five Sacramento State rowers received all-conference accolades, three of which were first team selections.